 The Scorecard describes the methodology used to generate results and findings.
 At a high-level, a critical mass of connected vehicles providing accurate location updates every 5 seconds or less were analyzed as they move through the road network.
 Interactions with known/mapped signalized intersections (we call ‘observed crossings’) are logged, and performance metrics are calculated and aggregated in 15 minute increments.

-- Midday now more important than the AM peak: Overall demand increases and performance decreases weekday and Saturday midday as compared to AM weekday peak.
-Anecdotally, morning traffic volumes have been most affected by pandemic related travel pattern changes.
+- Midday now more important than the AM peak: Overall demand increases and performance decreases on weekday and Saturday midday as compared to AM weekday peak.
+Anecdotally, morning traffic volumes have been most affected by pandemic-related travel pattern changes.
 As we evolve to the ‘new normal’ it could be that the AM peak is permanently impacted and its importance in overall traffic signal performance diminishes.

 Analysis of Intersection Level Details

-While the Scorecard aggregates results nationally, by state, by county and by metropolitan area, detailed results for all signalized intersections for the week was used.
+While the Scorecard aggregates results nationally, by state, by county, and by metropolitan area, detailed results for all signalized intersections for the week were used.
 The scorecard highlights only a handful of these, listing the week’s 25 poorest performing intersections in metropolitan areas in terms of Delay/Vehicle (Level of Service) and Arrival on Green percentage.
-The scorecard reflects performance for the 24-hour period, INRIX IQ Signal Analytics provides the ability to examine peak periods and custom date ranges.
-To expose details for all signals analyzed, we created an online map: https://inrix.com/signals-scorecard/map.
+The scorecard reflects performance for the 24-hour period, our traffic signal software provides the ability to examine peak periods and custom date ranges.
+To expose details for all traffic signals analyzed, we created an online map here.

 When reviewing intersection level details, context is always important.
 Many on the list are likely there due to either challenging geometric considerations or temporary reasons.
 Examples: